Types of Mattresses: Which Mattress Type Is Right For You? (2024)

 Logan & Cove Choice is our number-one mattress for heavy sleepers with a 365-night sleep trial, 15-year warranty, and low price of just $999 for a queen size.

-This hybrid mattress offers 5-zoned support, with thicker pocket coils around the torso and hips for extra support.
+This hybrid mattress offers three-zoned support, with thicker pocket coils around the torso and hips for extra support.
 It also comes with gel foam, cooling nanofibres, and a coil support layer that provides excellent airflow.

 READ MORE: Mattress Firmness Guide